California Reptiles & Amphibians

 Conservation Issues (Conservation Status)

 Endangered in Southern California and the southern Sierra Nevada Mountains, where it is absent from most of its historic range.
-The frogs are considered extinct on Breckenridge Mountain and Mt.
+Once thought to be extinct in the San Bernardino Mountains until a small population was discovered.
+Considered extinct on Breckenridge Mountain and Mt.
 Palomar.
-Only a few creeks have been found with frogs in the San Gabriel, San Bernrdino, and San Jacinto mountains.
-The decline has been attributed to many factors, including bullfrogs, trout, airborne pollution, cattle grazing, ozone depletion, mining pollution, off road vehicle disturbance, public dumping, chytrid fungus, fires, and excessive flooding.
+Only a few creeks have been found with frogs in the San Gabriel, San Bernardino, and San Jacinto mountains.
+This decline has been attributed to many factors, including bullfrogs, introduced non-native trout, airborne pollution, cattle grazing, ozone depletion, mining pollution, off road vehicle disturbance, public dumping, chytrid fungus, fires, and excessive flooding.

 In June, 2009, biologists from the U.S. Geological Survey and scientists from the San Diego Natural History Museum retraced a 1908 expedition through the San Jacinto Wilderness near Idyllwild and re-discovered a population of frogs in two creeks 2.5 miles apart.